Charles Ethelbert Foweraker

-Charles Ethelbert Foweraker (1886- 24 March 1964) was a New Zealand botanist, forester, and academic, primarily focused on mountain plants and rainforests in New Zealand.
+Charles Ethelbert Foweraker was a New Zealand botanist, forester, and academic, primarily focused on mountain plants and rainforests in New Zealand.

 Early life and education

-Foweraker was born at Waimate, South Canterbury, New Zealand in 1886 to Waimate stationmaster William Foweraker (1846-1915), formerly of Pleasant Point, Timaru, and his second wife Harriette Frances, daughter of Robert Morgan, of Belfast.
+Foweraker was born at Waimate, South Canterbury, New Zealand in 1886 to Waimate stationmaster William Foweraker (1846–1915), formerly of Pleasant Point, Timaru, and his second wife Harriette Frances, daughter of Robert Morgan, of Belfast.
 The Foweraker family were of Honiton, Devon; William came to New Zealand aboard the British Empire, arriving on 6 September 1864.

 Foweraker studied at Waimate District School and in 1899 qualified for a junior scholarship for his first two years at Waimate High School.
-He spent much of his free time visiting grasslands and bush in the nearby Hunter Hills, developing a collection of microscope slides and field notebooks, and as a young man, he corresponded with the naturalists G. M. Thomson and R. M. Laing from 1905.
+He spent much of his free time visiting grasslands and bush in the nearby Hunter Hills, developing a collection of microscope slides and field notebooks, and as a young man, he corresponded with the naturalists George Thomson and Robert Malcolm Laing from 1905.

 Having decided on a career in education, and having been a pupil-teacher since 1904, he trained in Christchurch to become a fully certified teacher whilst teaching at Waimate Primary School; from 1910 to 1912 he was first assistant master at the Waimate High School.
 At the same time he undertook university studies, taking an extramural BA in 1914 from Canterbury College.
 His first formal biological education came under the tutelage of Charles Chilton; in 1916, he took a first-class honours MA from Canterbury College.
 His parents died within a year of each other before his graduation.
 In 1911, Foweraker became a correspondent of the eminent botanist Leonard Cockayne, who sought information for his book Vegetation of New Zealand, then in progress.
 Cockayne referred to Foweraker early in their association as "a young man of promise", and hoped to "show him that the finding of 'rare' plants is in itself a matter of no importance and that a 'new' species is of no interest unless it leads us to a new biological observation."
 The two men became friends and colleagues, going on research expeditions in Marlborough and Canterbury; some of their work was published in 1916.
 They remained correspondents until the end of Cockayne's life.

 Career

 Early career

-In 1914, Foweraker accepted the position of demonstrator in biology at Canterbury College, being responsible for a good deal of undergraduate laboratory work, lecturing on botany, and conducting field excursions with students at the newly-established Cass Mountain Biological Station; "his enthusiasm encouraged the first wave of research by Botany students at Cass and around Christchurch."
+In 1914, Foweraker accepted the position of demonstrator in biology at Canterbury College, being responsible for a good deal of undergraduate laboratory work, lecturing on botany, and conducting field excursions with students at the newly established Cass Mountain Biological Station; "his enthusiasm encouraged the first wave of research by Botany students at Cass and around Christchurch."
 In 1916, following the completion of his MA, his thesis, "The Mat Plants, Cushion Plants and Allied Forms of the Cass River Bed"- dealing with the morphological biology of these plants- was published in the Transactions of the New Zealand Institute as part of the "Notes from the Canterbury College Mountain Biological Station" series.
 Many photographs taken by Foweraker were included in other papers in the series.